Don't use Hadoop - your data isn't that big

 Your life now sucks - you are stuck with Hadoop.
 You don’t have many other choices (big servers with many hard drives might still be in play), and most of your other choices are considerably more expensive.

 The only benefit to using Hadoop is scaling.
 If you have a single table containing many terabytes of data, Hadoop might be a good option for running full table scans on it.
 If you don’t have such a table, avoid Hadoop like the plague.
 It isn’t worth the hassle and you’ll get results with less effort and in less time if you stick to traditional methods.

 P.S.
 The Sales Pitch

 I’m building a startup aiming to provide data analysis (big and small) and realtime recommendations and optimization to publishers and e-commerce sites.
-If you are interested in being a beta user, email me at email@example.com.
+Go check it out.

 P.P.S.
 Hadoop is a fine tool